InaPD/you-shall-not-pass/PLAN.md

 allowlist in `test_rules_registry.py` is now empty.

 **Watch for:**
+- **`encoding` placements cannot use reportlab's standard fonts.** Found in Phase 1:
+  `drawString` with Helvetica mangles anything outside Latin-1, so a zero-width character and a Cyrillic homoglyph both render as `I` and the payload is destroyed before it reaches the page.
+PDF *metadata* round-trips them intact, which is why ING-005 and ING-006 are tested through that carrier.
+For body-text `homoglyph` and `zero_width` placements, embed a TTF with the needed glyphs, or deliver them through metadata or DOCX instead.
 - The classifier download is a few hundred MB and must never happen in CI.
 CI uses `NullGuard`;
   make that the default when `config.classifier` is false and assert it in a test.
 - Classifier latency on CPU over every span and every metadata value of a resume is the likely